ruchirantha/Tableau_Homework/README.md

 # Key points observed from City Bike analysis 2016 Second Quarter

-*Top Start Station is Pershing Square South
+-Top Start Station is Pershing Square South
-*Top End Station is Pershing Square North
+-Top End Station is Pershing Square North
 *Riders with 1977 Birth year holds the most recorded trips The highest aged person took a trip was at the age of 103 Male riders have completed more trips compared to female riders